AI for Sustainable Farming: Tackling Greenhouse Gas Emissions and Empowering Responsible Finance

 Data Collection

-- Ground-truth data for fine-tuning.
+- Ground-truth data for fine-tuning the model.

 DNDC Input Data for Pre-Training